ELECTRONICA-2501/ZensorApp/README.md

 For more information, please visit our [GitHub Repository](https://github.com/ELECTRONICA-2501/ZensorApp).
-As well as the IIT ECASP LAB webpage to see our feature work: [IIT ECASP Webpage](https://ecasp.ece.iit.edu/)
+As well as the IIT ECASP LAB webpage to see our featured work: [IIT ECASP Webpage](https://ecasp.ece.iit.edu/)

 <!-- MD Links & Images -->